mike42/icinga-plugins/README.md

-Nagios plugins
+Icinga plugins
 --------------

-This is a repo for collating nagios plugins which I've written.
+This is a repo for collating icinga/nagios plugins which I've written to monitor various networked devices.